-Days 1 - 6

-Somkhanda Game Reserve - Conservation and Research Activities

-Days 6 - 9
+Days 1 - 6 Somkhanda Game Reserve - Conservation and Research Activities Days 6 - 8 Somkhanda Scotia Camp - Wilderness Sleep out and Survival Experience Days 8 - 9 Community Home Stay with Gumbi Tribe Days 9 - 11 St Lucia Wetlands

-St Lucia Coastal Experience

-Days 9 - 12

-Zingela Wilderness Experience

-WILD DOG TRACKINGS
+WILD DOG TRACKING:

 One of the highlights of visiting Somkhanda Game Reserve, is the chance to see these magnificent endangered animals.
-Wilddogs are the most endangered carnivore in Africa requiring a vast area of land to sustain one pack.
-Somkhanda is surrounded on three sides by tribal communities whole livlihood are dependent on cattle and goat farming.
-Prior to the introduction of Wilddog to Somkhanda an agreement was made with the community that the reserve would monitor and track the pack of dogs twice daily.
-There is a permanent team dedicated to this but you will be able to join in with their work, watch the dog hunt and play!
+Wild dogs are the most endangered carnivore in Africa requiring a vast area of land to sustain one pack.
+Somkhanda is surrounded on three sides by tribal communities, whole livelihoods are dependent on cattle and goat farming; prior to the introduction of wild dog to Somkhanda an agreement was made with the community that the reserve would monitor and track the pack of dogs twice daily.
+There is a permanent team dedicated to this; you will be able to join in with their work, watching the dog hunt and play!